Animal Prints for the 50’s, 60’s, & 70’s: As your Clothing Item

-Anyone else loving this print?
+Anyone else loving these animal prints?
 Tell me the animal print that’s in your wardrobe in the comments below!!

-Jodie’s (50’s) Outfit: For my animal print clothing item, I layered my blouse under a cardigan.
+My animal prints clothing item, I layered my blouse under a cardigan.
 This is one way to wear the print, but not be so conspicuous with it!

 If you remember, we did a series about “borrowing jewelry” from the boys, and that’s where I came up with the idea to use a tie clip as a barrette.
 It works fabulous for my fine, curly hair!!

 You can see the snakeskin print a little better in the closeup below.
 The earrings are more of a rust stone as compared to the burgundy cardigan, but I’m trying not to stress over those tiny details!!